 International Recruitment & Student Services (IRSS) assists UAB and its departments in obtaining visas for faculty, research scholars and observers.
-This means that ISSS is the best source for information on all matters pertaining to an international visitor’s immigration status.
+This means that IRSS is the best source for information on all matters pertaining to an international visitor’s immigration status.

 IRSS processes forms and petitions for international scholars and employees through the federal immigration service.
 The office also maintains and monitors work authorization for international employees.
 We provide important information on other matters, from obtaining an Alabama driver’s license to finding temporary accommodation on arrival in the U.S.